sgeorgakis/products_near_you/README.md

 ------------

-In the front end app, according to jQuery's documentation and various resources, the response message should be found in response object's `responseJSON` attribute.
+In the front end app, according to jQuery's documentation and various resources, the response message in case of an error should be found in response object's `responseJSON` attribute.
 While testing this functionality, the `responseJSON` attribute was always null, although the response from the server was the expected one.
 This does not allow the user to be presented the error message returned.